 - Clinical ethics provide a structured approach for identifying, analyzing, and resolving ethical issues in clinical medicine.
 In addition, clinical ethics allow clinicians to speak in a common language about justifications for clinical decisions that have ethical implications.

 Traditionally, bioethics has been guided by four principles: respect for autonomy, beneficence, nonmaleficence, and justice.
 Autonomy, personal rule of the self, is the notion that individuals acting with understanding and intentionality, free from coercion or external control, can control what happens to their bodies.
-Beneficence is a positive duty to act for the benefit of others, while weighing the benefits and ...
+Beneficence is a positive duty to act for the benefit of others, while weighing the benefits and harms to ...